Stop Fiddling with Deployables!

 The z2-Environment is self-updating from its component repositories - its single source of truth.

-As there is no need to make sure consistent deployment are achieved by pushing binaries onto application servers, scaling and updating a solution landscape based on the z2-Environment is almost trivial.
+As there is no need to make sure consistent deployment are achieved by copying binaries around, scaling and updating a solution landscape based on the z2-Environment is almost trivial.

 The z2-Environment supports worker processes for robust server operations but can also be embedded into highly scalable mass-data processing environments such as Hadoop and HBase.